GM, UAW reach tentative agreement

 Because each job at a GM plant generates enough spending to support several additional jobs in local and regional economies, the report said “the longer a strike lasts, the more it impacts companies and workers in the supply chain as well as the broader economy.”

-“Indiana, with 13 percent of the UAW-GM workforce, has the third-largest economic strike impacts,” it said.
+It added, “Indiana, with 13 percent of the UAW-GM workforce, has the third-largest economic strike impacts.”
+It said they include:

 The report showed 6,039 Indiana residents are employed by GM, 17,523 are employed by its supply chain and 24,616 jobs in the state are affected by GM expenditures.